Another way to think about tax-loss harvesting: Tax asset creation

-In other words – on average - waiting until November and December to perform tax-loss harvesting may be limiting investors to two of the worst tax-loss months.
+In other words—on average—waiting until November and December to perform tax-loss harvesting may be limiting investors to two of the worst months to harvest losses.

-As the chart above shows, it’s important to actively manage for taxes throughout the course of the year to help ensure steps are taken to improve after-tax returns.
-It should not be an end-of-year exercise.
+As the chart above shows, it's important to actively manage for taxes throughout the year.
+Having this be just an end-of-year exercise may limit the benefits your clients can get from it.
 Moreover, in addition to loss harvesting, there are more active tax-managed strategies available to mitigate the tax drag in investment portfolios.
 These also can be implemented through the entire year.

 When it comes to harvesting tax losses throughout the year, does timing matter?

-Yes.
-Done correctly, tax-loss harvesting takes advantage of market corrections—in a sense turning lemons into lemonade.
-Consider the 2020 bear market, which started and finished within 30 calendar days, the fastest ever.
+Absolutely.
+Done correctly, tax-loss harvesting takes advantage of market corrections and volatility—in a sense turning lemons into lemonade.
+The volatility seen in the first few months of 2022 is a good example.
+This is now three years in a row we have seen such volatility in the first few months of the year.
+The January dip and February swoon could have been an ideal time to tax-loss harvest.
 Advisors need to be ready to act—and to act quickly.
 As an advisor, you also need a systematic process to understand which clients may benefit.

 Let's look at the last two 15%+ market corrections: in the fourth quarter of 2018 and the first quarter of 2020.

 Did the timing of tax-loss harvesting matter?
-What if tax-loss harvesting was systematic through the partnership with an overlay manager?
-And what if the overlay manager’s process only looked at valuations on month or quarter end?
-Let’s look at two different scenarios:
+What if tax-loss harvesting was systematic through a partnership with an overlay manager?
+And what if the overlay manager's process only looked at valuations on month- or quarter-end?
+Let's look at two different scenarios: